raelo24/Terraform-AWS-IAM/README.md

   iam_users = ["john", "jane", "steve"]
 ```

-The access keys and login passwords are saved in the state files.
+The access keys and login profiles are also created.
+The access key and login passwords are saved in the state files.
 They can be retrieved and transmiteed securely to the recipients.

-The users are created individually other account details are generated as shown:
+The users are created individually as shown:
 ```
 resource "aws_iam_user_login_profile" "login_profiles" {
   for_each                = aws_iam_user.users